dlannan/defold-blender-export/README.md

 Depending on the type of object you have in Blender, will depend on what data will exist the project folder.

 At a minimum you should see a collection file and some gameobjects (in the gameobjects folder).
 You can open this project and open the collection.
-While the "Sync" tickbox is enabled, data will be written to the collection file - do not save new objects into it why Sync is on - they will be overwritten.
+While the "Sync" tickbox is enabled, data will be written to the collection file - do not save new objects into it while Sync is on - they will be overwritten.
 Sync can be unticked at any time and the data will stop pushing to the collection.

 Once this is setup you can add/edit the blender scene as you need and any Sync's you do, will update the meshes, textures and object positions in Defold.